Blog

 • AOV

 The result looks like this.
-You can also refernce the Looker Studio Dashboard here.
+You can also refernce the Google Looker Studio Performance Dashboard here.

 Now let’s add our charts for each one of the metrics in the Scorecards we created above.
 For this, we are going to add the Time series chart.